 Gates, Bars and Gargoyles

-According to the French writer Foucault the purpose of gates, bars and town walls in the Middle Ages was, “ to symbolise the boundary between the community and the spaces of exclusion”.
+According to the French writer Michel Foucault the purpose of the gates, bars and town walls of the Middle Ages was, “ to symbolise the boundary between the community and the spaces of exclusion”.
 He describes a time where towns and cities in their infancy would strengthen their small communities by excluding everything they didn't want or what they didn't understand.
 ‘Exclusion’ was to be put out of town, beyond the walls.
 This could mean getting rid of the bi-products of town life, like food and household waste, but it also could mean people with problematic behaviour or unaccepted views or people suffering from diseases.

 The land outside the town walls became the ‘wilderness’, inhabited by the ‘uncivilised’.
 Separation encouraged suspicion and xenophobia - the fear of strangers.

 In the 1500’s, John Leland, the father of local English History, described the Newborough Bar as ‘meately good and the Auborough Bar as ‘very base’ and a very flat affair.
 It is not known when the Auborough Bar crumbled away but the foundations of it were uncovered in 1812 and there is an old print of its arch still standing in the early 18th Century.
 Much of its stone was reused to redevelop the houses on Auborough street.
+I feel that Lelands description is contradicted by the various paintings and etchings of both gates as I find the original Newborough Bar (not the later gothic folly) to be quiet domestic and homestead, where as the images of the ruin of the Auborough (Oldborough) Bar to be a genuine defensive gothic structure, with pointed arches and plain battlements.

 Historian Dr M Andrews briefly describes the West and East Sandgates as gaps in the old wall along the foreshore.
 Repairs to a small bridge across the Dam Geth Stream is mentioned in the town records but there are very few descriptions of what the entrances to the town from the sea actually looked like.
 Historian Joseph Brogden Baker speculated that the old town might have started as two Saxon settlements, centred around the areas Tut Hill near the harbour and Dumple the area at the bottom of Tollergate.
 ‘Dumple’ is derived from ‘Dun’ meaning fortified hill suggesting an enclosed communities prior to the ancient town walls, so East Sandgate and West Sandgate whether physical or simple gaps in the wall will certainly be older than the Castle Barbican Gate.